How to Use our Site

 Now that you have assembled a list of candidates, wait for them to break out of their basing pattern before making a purchase.

 Gold and Platinum subscribers automatically receive intraday email alerts as each stock attempts a breakout.
-Platinum subscribers can choose to receive alerts on all stocks or only on those stocks meeting their saved preferred filters.
+Platinum subscribers can choose to receive alerts on all stocks or only on those stocks meeting their saved filters.
+These are set on each watchlist using the "Filters" tab.

 Step 9:

-Once you have purchased a stock, monitor the open position for potential sell rule violations.
+Once you have purchased a stock, monitor the open position for potential sell signals.
 If you are unable to monitor the stock regularly during the day, place a protective stop order with your broker to protect yourself from sudden downswings.

 Approach 2 – Total time for all steps, approximately 10 minutes per day

-Summary: The timely identification of a stock nearing an impending breakout is performed automatically using our watchlist creation methodology and an intraday alert automatically notifies you that a stock is attempting a breakout on volume.
+Summary: The timely identification of a stock nearing an impending breakout is performed automatically using our watchlist creation methodology and an intraday alert automatically notifies you that a stock is attempting a breakout.
 On receipt of an email breakout alert, review the chart, review the CE Detail, make a purchase decision.
 (Note: This approach requires a Gold or Platinum subscription which includes email alerts)

 Review the email alert when received to assess whether the stock is one that you would be willing to purchase.